Sudden Fear

-Sudden Fear is a 1952 American film noir thriller film directed by David Miller, and starring Joan Crawford and Jack Palance in a tale about a successful woman who marries a murderous man.
-The screenplay by Lenore J. Coffee and Robert Smith was based upon the novel of the same name by Edna Sherry.
+Sudden Fear is a 1952 American film noir thriller film starring Joan Crawford and Jack Palance in a tale about a successful woman who marries a murderous man.
+Directed by David Miller, the screenplay by Lenore J. Coffee and Robert Smith was based upon the novel of the same name by Edna Sherry.

 Plot

-Myra Hudson (Crawford) is a successful Broadway playwright who rejects Lester Blaine (Palance) as the lead in her new play.
-Later, she meets Lester on a train bound for San Francisco, is swept off her feet and, after a brief courtship, marries him.
+Myra Hudson is a successful Broadway playwright who rejects Lester Blaine as the leading man in her new play.
+She subsequently meets him on a train bound for San Francisco and is swept off her feet.
+After a brief courtship they marry.

-Lester is unaware that Myra is making changes to her will which will ensure he would inherit everything.
-She has begun dictating these alterations into her personal dictating machine but is interrupted when guests begin to arrive for the evening.
-She forgets to turn the machine off and, later, when Lester and his long-time lover, Irene Neves (Gloria Grahame), are in Myra's study, they find the original will which stipulates that the bulk of her fortune be left to a foundation.
-Irene suggests Myra's murder and, unknown to the couple, their subsequent plotting is recorded.